ahmedzbyr/taealam/terraform_examples/datastream_to_cloud_sql_mysql/README.md

 # Establishing a Datastream from Cloud SQL (MySQL) to BigQuery

 This guide provides detailed instructions on setting up a datastream connection from Cloud SQL (MySQL) to BigQuery.
 We aim to simplify the process by using default settings and configurations wherever possible.
-The focus of this guide is on using the default global network for a specific region, with more complex custom configurations to be addressed in a future guide.
+The focus of this guide is on using the default settings for a specific region, with more complex custom configurations to be addressed in a future guide.

 Here is an overview of what we are doing in the workflow.
 Complete terraform is on [GitHub](https://github.com/ahmedzbyr/taealam/tree/master/terraform_examples/datastream_to_cloud_sql_mysql)